 c) that the above devices and circuits will be able to provide such high speed and large capacity radiocommunications for fixed service systems;

-d) that the traffic demands for backhaul and fronthaul for mobile systems are increasing due to mobile broadband communications such as IMT-Advanced;
+d) that the traffic demands for backhaul and fronthaul for mobile systems are increasing due to mobile broadband communications such as IMT-Advanced, IMT-2020 and future IMT;

-e) that certain parts of the spectrum in the frequency range 275-1 000 GHz are identified for passive services in the Radio Regulations;
+e) that certain parts of the spectrum in the frequency range 275-1 000 GHz are identified in No. 5.565 for passive services in the Radio Regulations;

 f) that the use of the frequency range 275-1 000 GHz by the passive services does not preclude use of this range by active services;

-g) that the technical and operational characteristics of the fixed service need to be specified for sharing and compatibility studies with the passive service applications indicated in considering f),
+g) that the technical and operational characteristics of the fixed service need to be specified for sharing and compatibility studies with the passive service applications indicated in considering f);

-recognizing
+h) that the frequency range 275-450 GHz has been studied for use by the land-mobile and fixed services applications,

+noting

 a) that Report ITU-R SM.2352 provides the technology trends of active services in the frequency range 275-3 000 GHz;

-b) that Report ITU-R F.2323 provides guidance on the future development of the fixed service operating in the millimetre-wave band;
+b) that Report ITU-R F.2323 provides guidance on the future development of the fixed service operating in the millimetric-wave band;

-c) that Recommendations ITU-R F.2004 and ITU-R F.2006 recommend radio-frequency channel and block arrangements for fixed wireless systems operating in the 92-95 GHz range and in the 71-76 and 81-86 GHz bands, respectively;
+c) that Report ITU-R RA.2189 initiated sharing studies between radio astronomy service and active services in the frequency range 275-3 000 GHz;

-d) that Report ITU-R F.2107 provides characteristics and applications of fixed wireless systems operating in frequency ranges between 57 GHz and 134 GHz;
+d) that Report ITU-R F.2416 provides technical and operational characteristics and applications of the point-to-point fixed service operating in the frequency band 275-450 GHz;

+e) that Report ITU-R M.2417 provides technical and operational characteristics of land-mobile service applications in the frequency range 275-450 GHz;

-e) that Report ITU-R RA.2189 initiated sharing studies between radio astronomy service and active services in the frequency range 275-3 000 GHz,
+f) that Report ITU-R RS.2431 provides the technical and operational characteristics of Earth Observation (passive) sensors in the frequency range 275-450 GHz,

 decides that the following Question should be studied

 What are the technical and operational characteristics of the fixed service in the frequency range 275-1 000 GHz?